 The Postdoctoral Training Program in Medical and Public Health Microbiology at UNC Hospitals

-Facilities: The Clinical Microbiology–Immunology Laboratories of the University of North Carolina Hospitals where the fellows will do the bulk of their training occupy approximately 8,000 square feet of floor space.
-The microbiology, molecular microbiology, and immunology/serology laboratories are centrally located on the first floor of UNCH, and are in close proximity to other clinical laboratories, the in-patient population, clinics, pharmacy, radiographic and anatomical pathology diagnostic services.
-In 2017, we installed total laboratory automation to complement our growing molecular diagnostic capabilities.
-We emphasize the use of both molecular and proteomic techniques in the detection of microorganisms and their antimicrobial resistance mechanisms.
+The Clinical Microbiology Laboratory of the University of North Carolina Hospitals is where the fellows will do the bulk of their training.
+Combined, the microbiology, molecular microbiology, and immunology/serology laboratories occupy approximately 5,500 square feet, are centrally located on the first floor of UNCH, and are in close proximity to other clinical laboratories, the in-patient population, clinics, pharmacy, radiographic and anatomical pathology diagnostic services.
+In 2017, we installed total laboratory automation in bacteriology, and we continue to grow our robust molecular diagnostic capabilities.
+We emphasize the use of both molecular and proteomic (MALDI-TOF MS) techniques in the detection of microorganisms and their antimicrobial resistance mechanisms.
 The fellows are provided their own office on site.

-Institution: The UNC Hospitals have a total of 900 beds and are the primary teaching hospitals for the University Of North Carolina School Of Medicine.
-There are four on-campus hospitals, the Memorial Hospital, Neurosciences Hospital (opened in 1996), the Women’s and Children’s Hospital (opened in 2002), and the Cancer Hospital (opened in 2010).
+The UNC Hospitals have more than 900 beds and are the primary teaching hospitals for the University of North Carolina School of Medicine.
+There are five on-campus hospitals, the Memorial Hospital (opened in 1952), Neurosciences Hospital (opened in 1995), the Women’s Hospital (opened in 2001), the Children’s Hospital (opened in 2001), and the Cancer Hospital (opened in 2009).
 UNC Health Care is actively growing with affiliated hospitals throughout the State of North Carolina for which our laboratory provides either primary or reference laboratory services.
 The laboratory supports training programs in Clinical Laboratory Science, Molecular Diagnostics, Clinical Pathology, and Clinical Laboratory Immunology.
-The Adult Infectious Disease Consult team begins their rounds each day in our laboratories which allows for significant and purposeful interaction with this service.
-In addition, the CMIL has an open door policy which encourages medical students, residents, fellows, and attending physicians to freely use the laboratory facilities and personnel to assist them, in evaluating their patients.
-The laboratory directors of the CMIL hold academic appointments in the Departments of Pathology-Laboratory Medicine and Microbiology-Immunology.
-The fellows with work closely with clinical pathology residents who will assist them in learning about the histopathologic diagnosis of infectious diseases.
+Three adult infectious disease consult teams begin their rounds each day in our laboratory which allows for significant and purposeful interaction with this service.
+In addition, the laboratory has an open door policy which encourages medical students, residents, fellows, and attending physicians to freely use the laboratory facilities and personnel to assist them in evaluating their patients.
+The laboratory directors hold academic appointments in the Departments of Pathology and Laboratory Medicine.
+The fellows work closely with clinical pathology residents, who will assist them in learning about the histopathologic diagnosis of infectious diseases.
 In addition, other faculty in the School of Medicine actively participate in the training of the fellows in clinical microbiology.

 The fellows may freely use the Health Affairs Library which is located adjacent to the hospital.
 The fellows have free access to electronic journals and have their own computer work station in the fellows’ office.
 The internationally recognized UNC School of Public Health is located across the street from the UNC Hospitals.
 The fellows are encouraged to attend conferences and seminars of interest there.

-During the first year of training the fellow along with the clinical pathology residents meet 3 to 4 times weekly for 45 minutes to 1 hour didactic sessions with the faculty.
+During the first year of training the fellow along with the clinical pathology residents meet routinely with faculty for didactic and case-based discussions.
 Work rounds are conducted daily with the fellow, residents, supervisors, and directors.
 Work rounds involve technical/scientific or managerial problem solving.
-The Fellow has full access to the program faculty and often consults with the them on a daily basis concerning training issues especially questions or problems encountered during their training.
+The fellow has full access to the program faculty and often consults with them on a daily basis regarding clinical issues and questions encountered during their training.

-Technical Training: Training in each of the laboratory’s section will consist of bench training by the technologist and supervisor as well as didactic instruction on the part of the laboratory director to insure that the fellow is technically proficient at performing laboratory procedures offered in each laboratory section.
-As importantly, this training will enable the fellow to interpret the clinical significance of laboratory results.
-The fellow must also be well versed in specific safety and quality assurance issues in each one of the laboratory section through which he/she rotate.
-The rotation schedule is given below and serves as a guideline.
+Training in each of the laboratory’s section will consist of bench training by the technologists and supervisors as well as didactic instruction from program faculty to insure that the fellow is technically proficient at performing laboratory procedures offered in each laboratory section.
+Importantly, this training will enable the fellow to interpret the clinical significance of laboratory results.
+The fellow must also be well versed in specific safety and quality assurance issues in laboratory section through which he/she rotates.
+The rotation timeline is given below and serves as a guideline.
 Actual rotation schedules may be somewhat modified depending upon the level of experience of the fellow.

 Length of Study

-Several conferences and seminars are available to the fellow to supplement and expand his/her technical training.
-These include a weekly Adult Infectious Disease Conference (Wednesday, 8:30–9:30 AM) and Pediatric Infectious Disease Conference (Tuesday, 1:30–2:30 PM) in which the management of clinical cases are discussed.
+Several clinical conferences are available to the fellow to supplement and expand his/her technical training.
+These include a weekly Adult Infectious Diseases Conference (Wednesday, 8:00–9:00 AM) and Pediatric Infectious Diseases Conference (Wednesday, 1:30–2:30 PM) in which the management of clinical cases are discussed.
 Fellows may present pertinent laboratory findings at these conferences and may also supply images for the presenting fellow.
-The fellows may also attend a more didactic Infectious Disease lecture Friday mornings from 8:30–9:30.
-The fellow is considered a member of the CMIL management team and as such attends the CMIL Management Meeting held twice/month.

 The Department of Pathology and Laboratory Medicine has Grand Rounds most Thursdays from 8:30–9:30 AM.
 The fellow is encouraged to attend conferences of interest.
-The fellows are also encouraged to attend Pediatric and Adult Grand Rounds and weekly seminars in the Department of Microbiology–Immunology, Pathology–Laboratory Medicine, and the School of Public Health when the topics are appropriate to their training needs.
-Fellows may also be asked to present pertinent laboratory findings at CPCs and Grand Rounds.
+The fellows are also encouraged to attend grand rounds and seminars in other departments (Pediatrics, Microbiology-Immunology, School of Public Health, Division of Infectious Diseases) when the topics are appropriate to their training needs.

 The Department also sponsors a molecular pathology course every other year.
-The fellows are expected to attend selected lectures as assigned by Dr. Miller.
-The fellow also assists with the Molecular Microbiology Workshop given during this course.
+The fellows are expected to attend selected lectures as assigned by the Program Director.
+If the fellow has completed his/her rotation in Molecular Microbiology, he/she will present the Molecular Microbiology Workshop given during this course.

-In addition to intramural educational opportunities, the fellows also participate in the biannual meeting of the NC Biopreparedness Working group that brings Microbiology Laboratory Directors from the state’s major medical centers and the regional and State Public Health Labs to discuss infectious disease/clinical microbiology topics of public health significance.
+In addition to intramural educational opportunities, the fellows also participate in the biannual meeting of the NC Laboratory Response group that brings together microbiology laboratory directors from the state’s major medical centers and the regional and state public health labs to discuss infectious disease/clinical microbiology topics of public health significance.

-The fellows are provided with funds to yearly attend one national meeting such as the annual meeting of the American Society for Microbiology or the Clinical Virology Symposium (CVS).
+The fellows are provided with funds to yearly attend one national meeting such as the annual meeting of the American Society for Microbiology or the Clinical Virology Symposium.
 The fellow is also encouraged to attend meetings of our regional microbiology organizations, the North Carolina branch of ASM and SEACM.

-Clinical Training: Clinical training is an on-going process in our program.
+Clinical training is an on-going process in our program.
 The fellow is expected to participate in the laboratory portion of daily Infectious Disease rounds.
 S/he will be responsible for teaching basic principles of clinical microbiology to the ID team during the second year of training.
-In addition during the 2nd year, the fellow will spend one month on the Adult Infectious Disease service and function as a member of that team.
-In addition, an optional two to four weeks may be spent with the Pediatric Infectious Disease Service.
+In addition during the second year, the fellow will spend one month with the adult and pediatric Infectious Diseases services and function as a member of those teams.

-Research: All fellows are expected to perform research.
+All fellows are expected to perform research.
 Research opportunities are made available to the fellow upon entering the program.
-It is our belief that the fellow should learn to integrate research into his/her other commitments.
+The fellow should learn to integrate research into his/her other commitments.
 Research can be applied, clinical, or basic.
-Research opportunities are available with the training staff as well as other University of North Carolina School of Medicine faculty.
+Research opportunities are available with the program faculty as well as other University of North Carolina School of Medicine faculty.
 It is understood that the fellow’s primary responsibility in the first year is to become technically proficient in each laboratory area and that the major time commitment and effort of the fellow is to training.
 During the second year, a three to six month block of time will be made available for the fellow to pursue various research interests.
-It is expected that this research will be presented at national meetings and that publications in refereed journals are also expected.
+It is expected that this research will be presented at national meetings, and publications in refereed journals are also expected.

-External Rotation: One external rotation is scheduled during the second year of fellowship, a four-week rotation at the State Laboratory of Public Health.
+One required external rotation is scheduled during the second year of fellowship, a 2-4 week rotation at the NC State Laboratory of Public Health.
 This rotation will include training for detection of agents of bioterrorism.
-Additional external rotations at other laboratories are at the discretion of the Program Director and fellow.
-Previous fellows have rotated at WakeMED, a UNC School of Medicine affiliated hospital, and the Centers for Disease Control and Prevention, Atlanta.
-Our program also presents the opportunity to work in the UNC Center for Infectious Disease Laboratory at Lilongwe Central Hospital in Lilongwe, Malawi, and the Diagnostic Microbiology Development Program in Phnom Phenh, Cambodia.
-Round trip airfare to the Malawi and Cambodia sites will be provided.
+Additional external rotations at other laboratories are at the discretion of the Program Director and fellow (examples: WakeMed Hospital in Raleigh and Atrium Health in Charlotte).
+Previous fellows have also rotated at the Centers for Disease Control and Prevention in Atlanta, the and the UNC Center for Infectious Disease Laboratory at Lilongwe Central Hospital in Lilongwe, Malawi.

 |Richard Schwalbe, PhD||Deceased; formerly Director, Microbiology Laboratory, Univ. of Maryland Hospital|